 A total of eight guests loaded into the game vehicle once we arrived in the park, all the rest of whom were residents of Marloth Park who definitely know how to have a good time.

-Endless comments and laughter ensued in the vehicle over the three and a half hours on the drive.
+Endless comments and laughter ensued in the vehicle during the three and a half hours of the drive.
 Our guide and driver, Excellent (yep, that’s his name) was not only informative but very entertaining.
 At times, we were all singing “oldies.

-Nope, we didn’t see Lions or Leopards, two of the Big Five.
-But, we did see three of the Big 5: Rhinos (at too far of a distance for photos), Elephants and Cape Buffaloes, as shown in photos here today.
+Nope, we didn’t see lions or leopards, two of the Big Five.
+But, we did see three of the Big 5: rhinos (at too far of a distance for photos), elephants, and cape buffaloes, as shown in the photos here today.
 We were content with that.

-At around 7:30, we drove to the bush braai area for the one-day-late-due-to-rain romantic Valentine’s Day Bush Braai, hosted by Louise and Danie, an event we’ll always remember.
+At around 7:30, we drove into the bush braai area for the one-day-late-due-to-rain romantic Valentine’s Day Bush Braai, hosted by Louise and Danie, an event we’ll always remember.

 |As the sun began to set, we spotted these elephants and a baby.|

-Tomorrow, we’ll post photos of what we’d imagine to be the most extraordinary bush braai ever held in South Africa; the food, the décor, the guests and the experience of being surrounding by lions, hippos, elephants and more, while “‘Lucky,” a military guard with a rifle and spotlight, continually scanned the perimeter to ensure our safety.
+Tomorrow, we’ll post photos of what we’d imagine being the most extraordinary bush braai ever held in South Africa; the food, the décor, the guests, and the experience of being surrounded by lions, hippos, elephants and more, while “‘Lucky,” a military guard with a rifle and spotlight, continually scanned the perimeter to ensure our safety.